Usage examples

 The result is a FaultDetectionResult object

-reconstruction: DataFrame with reconstruction of the sensor data with timestamp as index.
+reconstruction: pandas DataFrame with reconstruction of the sensor data with timestamp as index.

-anomaly_score: DataFrame with anomaly scores for each timestamp.
+anomaly_score: pandas Series with anomaly scores for each timestamp.

-bias_data: DataFrame with ARCANA results with timestamp as index.
+bias_data: pandas DataFrame with ARCANA results with timestamp as index.
 None if ARCANA was not run.

-arcana_losses: DataFrame containing recorded values for all losses in ARCANA.
+arcana_losses: pandas DataFrame containing recorded values for all losses in ARCANA.
 None if ARCANA was not run.

-tracked_bias: List of DataFrames.
+tracked_bias: List of pandas DataFrames.
 None if ARCANA was not run.

 You can also create a FaultDetector object and load

-trained models using the load_models method.
+trained models using the FaultDetector.load_models method.
 In this case, you do not need to provide a model_path

 in the predict method.